The Ghost of Jehovah

 The fruits of this emphasis on charity are manifest.
-In his book, The Righteous Mind, Jonathan Haidt notes that people who are religious are among those who are most charitable with their resources.
+In his book, The Righteous Mind, Jonathan Haidt notes that Christians are among those who are most charitable with their resources.

 Samuel Son has been writing a series for Presbyterians Today on the hot subjects of our time — diversity, equity, and inclusion — and how those concepts apply within the church.
 In his latest column, my fears for the eventual trajectory of this line of questioning come to pass.
 Even Christ (the “author and perfecter of our faith”) is not exempt from the author’s critique around inclusion.
 In his latest column, Diversity isn’t inclusivity (not yet available on the web), Son praises Jesus’ group of followers for including women and being diverse in this way.
 However, he laments that women were not usually part of the inner circle.

 Scripture also shows us that Jesus’ inner circle was men only.
 Jesus’ entourage looked like the most diverse gathering of any movement, but when it came to the core, it was your typical boys’ club.
 This is diversity without inclusion.

 Son reminds us that, “we shouldn’t be anachronistic with our morality, judging ancestors by our standards.”
 However, then he goes on to say of Jesus and the Twelve, “what they took for granted is exactly how we fail at inclusion.”
 In using Jesus as a negative example, Son is doing exactly what he asks the reader not to: he is judging an ancient people by a modern conceptual framework.